- West Nile virus is a viral infection acquired through the bite of infected mosquitoes in many areas of Africa, Europe, Australia, and the Americas.

-WNV is predominantly transmitted to humans (or animals) through the bite of infected mosquitoes, which are usually early-evening and night feeders.
+WNV is mainly transmitted to humans (or animals) through the bite of infected mosquitoes, which are usually early-evening and night feeders.
 Mosquitoes become infected when they acquire the virus from infected birds.
-Individuals can also become infected through organ transplants, blood transfusions, breastfeeding, and during pregnancy (from mother to baby), albeit rarely.
+Individuals can also become infected through organ transplants, blood product transfusions, breastfeeding, and during pregnancy (from mother to baby), albeit rarely.

 Risk is increased for travelers going to affected areas who may acquire the disease through mosquito bites, especially when outdoors at dawn or dusk.

-Persons older than 50 years have the highest risk of severe disease; however, severe disease affecting the nervous system can occur at any age and is associated with underlying illnesses such as diabetes, cancer, hypertension, and kidney disease.
+Persons older than 50 years have the highest risk of severe disease; however, severe disease affecting the nervous system can occur at any age and is associated with underlying illnesses, such as diabetes, cancer, hypertension, and kidney disease.

 The severity of WNV infection varies.
 Most persons infected with the virus are symptom free, whereas about 20% develop a mild illness known as West Nile fever.
-Symptoms commonly appear 2 to 6 days (up to 21 days in persons with weakened immune systems) following exposure and include fever, headache, fatigue, muscle aches, nausea, and vomiting, rash (on the trunk), eye pain, and enlarged lymph nodes.
+Symptoms commonly appear 2 to 6 days (up to 21 days in persons with weakened immune systems) following exposure and include fever, headache, fatigue, muscle aches, nausea and vomiting, rash (on the trunk), eye pain, and enlarged lymph nodes.

 Consequences of Infection